 Christine and Mark, James and Debbie, and Alasdair and Esther with little James William joined us for the occasion.
 Rachel skyped from Colorado, America, just as we sat down for our evening meal, so with the handheld tablet perched on the table, I got a rare collective family photo of this Hogmanay.
 The last time that we were all together was four years ago.
 On that occasion Alasdair had begun to join the family circle and spent his first Hogmanay with the whole family at Ebenezer, with the thought that Rachel would be in Colorado the next year and Esther married.
 So 31 December 2009 was the last Hogmanay and New Year that we were together as a family.

 It has been a particularly cold and stormy winter, with the lowest air pressure recorded at Stornoway since December 1886.
-So it was cosy to gather around our glowing wood stove after our meal with our expanding family.
+So it was cosy to gather around our glowing wood-burning stove after our meal with our expanding family.
 We had family worship, in which we usually read consecutively through the Old Testament and New Testament, as well as sing our way consecutively through the Scottish metrical version of the book of Psalms.
 On the 31st day of the last month of the year, we had reached the 31st chapter of the book of Proverbs, a book of spiritual wisdom.

 We decided to exchange our presents in the evening instead of the customary arrival of the New Year, as young James William had to take to bed before midnight.